yungalgo/aicalltv/README.md

 bun scripts/test-call.ts "+1234567890" "John Doe" "This is a test call"
 ```

-Watch the logs in Terminal 2 to see the call progress.
+Watch the logs in Terminal 3 (WebSocket server) to see the call progress.

 ## Video Generation